collabnix/kubelabs/DaemonSet101/README.md

 A Daemonset is another controller that manages pods like Deployments, ReplicaSets, and StatefulSets.
 It was created for one particular purpose: ensuring that the pods it manages to run on all the cluster nodes.
 As soon as a node joins the cluster, the DaemonSet ensures that it has the necessary pods running on it.
 When the node leaves the cluster, those pods are garbage collected.

+DaemonSets are used in Kubernetes when you need to run one or more pods on all (or a subset of) the nodes in a cluster.
+The typical use case for a DaemonSet is logging and monitoring for the hosts.
+For example, a node needs a service (daemon) that collects health or log data and pushes them to a central system or database (like ELK stack).
+DaemonSets can be deployed to specific nodes either by the nodes’ user-defined labels or using values provided by Kubernetes like the node hostname.

 ##  Why use DaemonSets?

 - Now that we understand DaemonSets, here are some examples of why and how to use it: